 - Hwy 27 Landing to Harstad County Park: 1.7 miles.
 Launch on a newish landing under Hwy 27.
-Neat rock outcrops in the area.
+Neat granite outcrops in the area.

 - Harstad Park to Hwy D: 8.5 miles.
-Great section with epic sandbanks (reviewed Sep 2013).
+Great section with epic sandbanks.

 - Hwy QQ to Altoona Lake Dam: 4.5 miles.
 Half of this flows through a broad sandy channel and half through a flowage lake.
-Alt take-out at Lake Altoona Park.
+There is an alternate take-out at Lake Altoona Park.

 - Altoona Lake Dam to Mouth: 3.3 miles.
 A neat section through downtown Eau Claire with some Class 2 rapids.

 - Eau Claire Mouth to Hobbs Landing: 1.9 miles.
-A short paddle on the Chippewa through a local campus to reach your take-out.
+A short paddle on the Chippewa through the University of Eau Claire campus to reach your take-out.

 Coon Fork Creek:

-A wild card prospect…that noted canoe author Mike Svob references (as does EC Adventures), is Coon Fork Creek, starting at Coon Fork County Park (by the dam).
+This is a a wild card prospect referred to me by canoe author Mike Svob and EC Adventures.
+The main route starts at Coon Fork County Park (by the dam).
 I checked it out and it actually looked really cool.
-The area is very rocky and it appears the creek flows for a decent period through rocky dells and canyons before emptying into the Eau Claire (at which point you could take out at G).
-While shallow looking (this was mid-September), I thought it might be runnable as is (can’t be certain though).
-Took some pictures and video of Coon Fork Creek and it is definitely on my wish list for future paddles.
+The area is very rocky and it appears the creek flows partly through rocky dells and canyons before emptying into the Eau Claire (at which point you could take out at G).
+While shallow looking (when I scouted it), I thought it might be runnable as is (can’t be certain though).
 Reminds me of perhaps Robinson Creek or Spring Brook in the Dells.
 RiverDarter.com has a nice video of the creek here.